Paisa Tours: Guide to Medellin and Colombia

 Techos Azules is a great little hostel with fantastic views over the bay of Taganga - the only drawback is that it's a 5 minute walk from the town itself.
 It's great value though.

-Ballena Azul is supposedly one of best hotels in Taganga, with a fine beachfront location.
+Ballena Azul is supposedly the best hotel in Taganga, with a fine (but rather noisy) beachfront location.
 I'm personally not a fan as their food is awful, and it poisoned me so badly that I was unable to move from my bed for 3 days.
+I see little point staying here - the other places listed above cost a third the price, and are just as good.
+Avoid.

 There's dozens of other accommodation options, most of which are basic but clean, throughout Taganga.
 Just turn up and pick one that takes your fancy.